markh-de/KiVar/README.md

 0x55
 ```

-There are many more features.
+The KiVar CLI provides support for

+ * setting,
+ * querying,
+ * listing and
+ * analyzing

-The KiVar CLI can support you with setting, querying, listing and analyzing variation data, either manually or - for example - integrated in a Continuous Integration service.
+variation data, either manually or - for example - integrated in a Continuous Integration service.

 ## Concepts

 Key concepts of KiVar are:

  * Designs may contain **multiple** independent variation **aspects** (i.e. dimensions or degrees of freedom).
- * Variation rules are **fully contained** in component fields of native design files (no external configuration files) and **portable** (i.e. copying components to another design keeps their variation specification intact).
+ * Variation rules are **fully contained** in component fields of native design files (no external configuration files involved) and **portable** (i.e. copying components to another design keeps their variation specification intact).
- * Component values, fields, attributes and features are modified **in place**, enabling compatibility with all exporters that work on the actual component data.
+ * Component values, fields, attributes and features are modified **in place** with immediate effect, enabling compatibility with all exporters that work on the actual component data.
  * **No external state information** is stored; currently matching variation choices are detected automatically.

 ## Supported KiCad Versions

 KiVar releases 0.2.0 and later require at least **KiCad release 8**.

-Earlier versions of KiVar also supported KiCad 7, but in a very restricted way.
-Hence, after the release of KiCad 8, KiVar support for KiCad 7 has been dropped.

 KiVar uses the Python API wrapper for pcbnew, the KiCad PCB Editor.